 Setting up live surveillance warning signs can be an efficient strategy to safeguard your business.
 Even if your organization does not use live video surveillance, this is still a good way to protect it.
 These signs serve as a visual deterrent to potential intruders, letting them know that your property is being monitored and recorded.

 Also, having video surveillance cameras and warning signs can give employees, customers, and visitors a sense of security and make them feel safer while they are on your property.
-It is also a legal notice since it can be used as proof if someone commits a crime on your property.
+It is also a legal notice, since it can be used as proof if someone commits a crime on your property.
 In some places, it is also the law that surveillance warning signs be put up.

 Where should live surveillance warning signs be placed?